Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Higher Algorithmic Level: The Production System Machine

 \begin{exe} \ex \begin{xlist} \ex The values of \textsf{index} --- the string-internal positions of field values --- are shown as $0, 1, 2, ...$ in (\ref{ex:PRmatrix}) (see \sf{J K L}). \ex However, our algorithms will only need the binary distinction between field-initial ($d = 0$) and non-field-initial, $d \neq 0$; therefore, henceforth we will simply index all non-field-initial symbols with $d = 1$ --- e.g., see \sf{J K L} in (\ref{ex:CFmatrix}). \end{xlist} \end{exe}

-We need a parsing algorithm to generate the encoded hierarchical structure of the input prompt in (\ref{ex:PRmatrix}), and we need a generation algorithm to use this parse to produce the output continuation string: these are respectively presented in Secs.~\ref{sec:PARSE} and \ref{sec:GENPSL}.
+Our algorithm \PG\ for solving TGT consists of (i) a parsing algorithm PARSE to generate the encoded hierarchical structure of the input prompt in (\ref{ex:PRmatrix}), and (ii) a generation algorithm GEN to use this parse to produce the output continuation string: these are respectively presented in Secs.~\ref{sec:PARSE} and \ref{sec:GENPSL}.
 Although logically prior, because of its complexity, we postpone discussion of the parsing algorithm until after we present the generation algorithm.

-\subsection{Generation algorithm GEN in the Production-System Language PSL}
+\subsection{Generation Algorithm GEN in the Production-System Language PSL}